CornCob123/MineSweeper23-7-25/README.md

 First There are 2 boards one is the player board and one is the answer board.

-1.Initialise the player board to all "-" (This is the board used for the player)
+1. Initialise the player board to all "-" (This is the board used for the player)

-2.Intialise the answer board by randomly placing mines according to input
+2. Intialise the answer board by randomly placing mines according to input

 3. Compute the hints for each cell not occupied by a mine .
 This is a number to determine how many mines are in its adjacent cell and update    the answer board.
 (This is the board used to refer to for the mine locations)